 Second, we offer the chance to study with real experts in a sustained, intimate setting.
 While a two-hour clinic is far, far better than no instruction at all, that format has its limitations.
 We want to offer you the opportunity to get more guidance from more artists/instructors at a better value than has ever been available in the US.

-In 2013, Django Camp will get started after dinner on Tuesday, June 18th and wrap up mid-day on Sunday the 23rd.
+In 2014, Django Camp will get started after dinner on Tuesday, June 17th and wrap up the morning of Sunday the 22nd.
 We do welcome early arrivals starting Monday afternoon.
 Many of our artists arrive then and the extra day provides a great opportunity to warm up with some casual jam & hang time before things get busy.
 Wednesday through Saturday, the daytime is devoted to classes and jamming.
-Evening invariably involves more jamming, but may also include special offerings like...a guitar show, a wine tasting (guess whose idea that was for 2013), a film with live music and (last but assuredly not least) weekend concerts.
-Sunday morning is largely unstructured time for refection on the week's activities, good-byes, last-minute questions and maybe one last jam session for the road.
+Evening invariably involves more jamming, but may also include special offerings like...a guitar show, a wine tasting (guess whose idea that was), a film with live music and (last but assuredly not least) weekend concerts.
+Sunday morning is largely unstructured time for reflection on the week's activities, good-byes, last-minute questions and maybe one last jam session for the road.

 Our home base for all this activity is a collection of posh dorms on the Smith College campus.
 That's not only where we sleep, but where all the classes and jamming happen, so you're never more than a few short steps away from where the "action" is.
 Chances are you're smack dab in the middle of it already.
 Meals are offered in one of the dining halls on campus, providing good, easy, affordable fare and a great opportunity for more informal time with fellow campers and staff.
 There is jamming before, in between, in the midst of, and afterwards.

 About The Django Camp Instructional Program